Using gnrnd4 on a PC

 Our next step is to get a copy of the file

-Figure 3 is still displaying that top directory.
+Figure 3 is still displaying that folder.

-action pane shown in Figure 4.
+file as shown in Figure 4.

 Figure 4